eu-cristofer/VBA_PumpPerformance/README.md

 # VBA Pump Performance

-VBA Pump Performance is a set of tools to help engineers and technicians to asses the condition of an API 610 pump during its Performance and Mechanical Running Test trials.
+VBA Pump Performance is a set of tools to help engineers and technicians to asses the condition of API 610 pumps during its Performance and Mechanical Running Test trials.

 # Resources
 * Performance computation